Jessie Britt: Early life and college

 Jessie Loftin Britt Jr. was born on March 3, 1963, in Suffolk, Virginia.
 He attended Gates County Senior High School in Gatesville, North Carolina.

 Britt was a four-year letterman for the North Carolina A&T Aggies of North Carolina A&T State University from 1982 to 1985.

 Professional career

 After going undrafted in the 1986 NFL draft, Britt signed with the Pittsburgh Steelers on May 1, 1986.
-He played in eight games for the Steelers during the 1986 season before being placed on injured reserve on November 7, 1986.
-He was released in 1987.
+He played in eight games for the Steelers during the 1986 season.
+He was targeted twice but did not catch any passes.
+Britt was placed on injured reserve on November 7, 1986, and was released in 1987.

 Personal life

-Britt was a police officer in Greensboro, North Carolina for a few years after his football career.
+Britt was a police officer in Greensboro, North Carolina, for a few years after his football career.
 He then moved to Charlotte and was a youth sports coach for five years.
 Britt moved back to Greensboro in 2000 and started a church there.